ONE FACE OF PARKINSONS.COM

 Read my story

-Feel free to contact me if you are in need of an Early Onsetter for a speaking engagement, short story or interview.
+Feel free to contact me regarding my story.
 I have the unique perspective of walking with PD every day and am happy to share my experiences to support and benefit others.

 Words To Live By